r3-os/r3/src/r3/src/lib.md

 # Contexts

 A context is a general term that is often used to describe the “environment” a function executes in.
 Terms like *a task context* are used to specify the type of thread a calling thread is expected to be.
-The following list shows the terms we use to describe contexts throughout this kernel's documentation:
+The following list shows the terms we use to describe contexts throughout this documentation:

  - Being in a **task context** means the current [thread] pertains to a task.
  - Being in an **interrupt context** means the current thread pertains to an interrupt handler.